 Factors That Make Growth Hacking Effective: Several factors make it possible for growth hacking to produce strategic and sustainable growth rates.
 In this section, I’ll show you the major factors that you need to know about.

 Note: These factors will be more effective when implemented together with content marketing and blogging.

 Here are the five major factors:

 1. Desirable product: Apple’s range of products are designed to appeal to end users.
 The iPhone and iPad caused a revolution in the electronic and mobile marketing world.
-These mobile devices are popular because they possess incredible features.
-As a result, users all over the world love these products.strong built-in market full of people who think they’ll be significantly worse off if they don’t get the product, as SalesChat advises.
+These mobile devices are popular, because they possess incredible features.
+As a result, users all over the world love them.strong built-in market full of people who think they’ll be significantly worse off if they don’t get the product, as SalesChat advises.

 For growth hacking to produce the best results for you, you should ensure that your product is one of the best around.

 2. Include some form of image with your content: Images are a huge factor in growth hacking success.
 From 2010 to 2012, I created a total of 47 infographics for KISSmetrics.
 Our results: the blog generated over 2,500,000 visitors and 41,142 quality backlinks from 3,741 unique domains.

 According to Okdork, more people will share your blog posts when they contain visual information.